YuliyaBarysevich/reading-notes/coders_computer.md

 ### Operating a Terminal (Command Line)

 + **Mac OS**
-  -Find the program Terminal under **Applications -> Utilities**.
+  +Find the program Terminal under **Applications -> Utilities**.
 An easy way to get to it is the key combination 'command + space' which will bring up Spotlight, then start typing Terminal and it will soon show up.